-God will always be God, and will never become Satan; Satan will always be Satan, and will never become God.
+God is always God, and will never become Satan; Satan is always Satan, and will never become God.
 God’s wisdom, God’s wondrousness, God’s righteousness, and God’s majesty shall never change.
-His substance and what He has and is shall never change.
-His work, however, is always progressing forward, always going deeper, for God is always new and never old.
-In every age God assumes a new name, in every age He does new work, and in every age He allows the creatures to see His new will and His new disposition.
-If people do not see the expression of God’s new disposition in the new age, would they not forever nail Him to the cross?
-And by doing so, would they not define God?”
+His essence and what He has and is shall never change.
+As for His work, however, it is always progressing in a forward direction, always going deeper, for He is always new and never old.
+In every age God assumes a new name, in every age He does new work, and in every age He allows His creatures to see His new will and new disposition.
+If, in a new age, people fail to see the expression of God’s new disposition, would they not nail Him to the cross forever?
+And by doing so, would they not define God?

 from “The Vision of God’s Work (3)” in The Word Appears in the Flesh